Call Our Sussex Damp Experts team now for quote, consultation and advice:

 Our damp proofing specialists can evaluate your property, elaborate a damp and timber survey, and suggest the best course of action for repairs.
-The PCA (Property Care Association) must authorise a damp surveyor, which is the case with our specialists.

 Whether it requires rising damp treatment, basement waterproofing, dry rot control, timber treatments or other damp proofing expertise, you can rely on our damp proofing experts to assess the problems in our detailed surveys and provide you with the most professional services to give you peace of mind for the future.

 Damp is usually a sign of a more serious underlying problem.
 As a result, determining the cause of damp in a property is the first step in resolving the issue.
 If you see wet spots on the interior or exterior of your home, it might be the result of one of the following issues: